Phoenix Theatre, London

 Age Restriction: Children under 13 will not be admitted.

-Important Info: PLEASE NOTE: Martin Kemp is scheduled to play the role of Billy Flynn until 17 November 2018 with Todrick Hall playing from 19 November to the end of the run.
+Important Information: Duncan James is scheduled to play the role of Billy Flynn until 17 November 2018 with Todrick Hall playing from 19 November to the end of the run.
 Alexandra Burke is scheduled to play the role of Roxie Hart until 10 November however, the performance of any particular actor cannot be guaranteed.

 Chicago Photos & Video

 After bowing out in the West End in 2012, Chicago makes a triumphant return to the capital with a new run at the Phoenix Theatre.
 In the process it finds a brand new home in Theatreland, but retains everything that audiences love about the show: great performances, stand-out songs and a compelling story.
 These are also the factors in making the show one of the best known musicals in the world, having started life as a play over 80 years ago and influencing countless other classics during the 20th century.